 You may be eligible for other leaves in addition to maternity leave.
 Review the Parental Leave page for more information.

-If you have satisfied the qualifying period, you are entitled to fifteen (15), seventeen (17) or eighteen (18) weeks of maternity leave, based on the jurisdiction you live in:
+If you have satisfied the qualifying period, you are entitled to fifteen (15), seventeen (17) or eighteen (18) weeks of maternity leave, based on the province you live in.